Legislative Update: Phasing Out AFFF Foam Fire Extinguishers

 Q. Do I have to replace my foam extinguishers by July?

-A. As long as they’ve been regularly serviced or replaced since 2016, no.
+A. No, if they have been regularly serviced or replaced since 2016.

 Q. Is foam likely to be banned in the future?

-A. Almost certainly, but this probably won’t be for another few years.
+A. Almost certainly, but this likely won’t happen for a few more years.

 Q. Do I actually need a foam extinguisher?